 # Inequality of disposable incomes over the long run

-Research and discussion of inequality unfortunately suffers from the availability and use of data sets that present estimates for inequality that combines datasets which cannot and should not be combined.
-As we explain below there are many different definitions of income and combining estimates based on different definitions is incorrect.
+Research and discussion of inequality unfortunately suffers from the availability and use of estimates for inequality that combine datasets which cannot and should not be combined.
+As we explain below there are many different definitions of income, and combining estimates based on different definitions is incorrect.

-In the Chartbook of Economic Inequality the authors present empirical estimates that are comparable over time for each particular country.
-This data is shown in the visualisation below.
+The Chartbook of Economic Inequality presents empirical estimates that are comparable over time for each particular country.
+This data is shown in the visualization below.

 # Relative poverty measures economic inequality